DanielaGawehns/watch-host/src/main/java/nl/liacs/watch/protocol/protocol.md

 #### PING (0)
 This message can be send by either side in a self chosen interval.
-The other side should respond with a PONG within a maximum set amount of missed PINGs.
+The other side should respond within a maximum set amount of missed PINGs.
-Generally this is set to 3, so the other side can miss two PINGs and only then respond with a PONG to reset the miss counter.
+Generally this is set to 3, so the other side can miss two PINGs and only then respond to reset the miss counter.

 Structure:
 `PING`

+Reply:
+Any reply is permitted.

-#### PONG (1)
+#### REPLY (1)
-The message to reply with a PING, should be sent in response to a PING.
+Message representing the result (or error) of an operation.

+The status code MUST be 0 for succes and any other non-zero number for failure.

+The next is an status string, for an error this SHOULD be given.
+For succes the status string can be an empty string.

+The rest of the parameters are zero or more results of the operation.

 Structure:
-`PONG`
+`REPLY <status code (double)> <status string (ASCII string)> <results... (binary string)>`

+Reply:
+N/A

+#### GET_VALUES (2)
+Get the values with the given key from the other side.

+The command MUST have an ID.
+If it does not, the other side MAY ignore the message.

+See the [key-value store section](#keyval) for more information.

+Structure:
+`GET_VALUES <key (ASCII string)>`

+Reply:
+Reply with the values in the store.
+If the key does not exist, return an error.

+#### SET_VALUES (3)
+Set the values with the given key and value on the other side.

+The command MUST have an ID.
+If it does not, the other side MAY ignore the message.

+See the [key-value store section](#keyval) for more information.

+Structure:
+`SET_VALUES <key (ASCII string)> <values... (binary string)>`

+Reply:
+Reply with the set array of values in the store.
+If the key/values is not valid, return an error.

 ### Watch to host

-#### INCREMENT (2)
+#### INCREMENT (4)
-An update to the live view on the host.
+An aggregated update to the live view on the host.
-Should be send every LIVE_INTERVAL.
+Should be send every `live.interval`, if any data is available.

 The time delta is since the previous sent INCREMENT message in milliseconds.

 Structure:
 `INCREMENT <sensor (ASCII string)> <time delta (double)> <data... (double)>`

+Reply:
+N/A

-#### PLAYBACK (3)
+#### PLAYBACK (5)
 A data point for the full recorded session.

 The time delta is since the start of the recording session in milliseconds.